 Plus, everyone else was going along with this like it was a perfectly reasonable thing to do so I thought it was entirely possible I was just being overly-dramatic.

 Next, we were introduced to our individual trainers (I was pleased to see none were missing any limbs), given release forms to sign (shocker!) and escorted to our selected enclosure for what I could only assume would be a lengthy and detailed safety presentation perhaps involving self-defense techniques in case of emergency and, almost certainly, the distribution of weapons.

 Instead, my guide looked me straight in the eyes, rattled off two safety rules that would have fit easily on the back of my tiny entrance ticket and handed me a walking stick.

-The entire 30 second “presentation” – I swear to God – went something like this:
+The entire 30-second safety “presentation” – I swear to God – went something like this:

 Lion Guide: (stern look) “When we go in there, just remember two things – 1) stay right behind me and 2) never, ever run.”

 Right.
 Comprende kemosabe.
 What does he think I’m going to do?
 For God’s sake it’s a lion enclosure.
 I obviously will follow his instructions to the letter.